sidch/Thea/README.md

 *Thea* is a library of C++ classes for computer graphics, primarily for [3D geometry processing](https://www.cse.iitb.ac.in/~cs749/spr2017).
 It is the core library I use for nearly all my research projects, and it is also the core library for [Adobe Fuse](https://www.adobe.com/products/fuse.html), which I originally authored.
 As such, it is developed for personal use and its features reflect this: please do not write to me to asking for specific features to be included.
 However, over time, it has become quite general-purpose.
 Among its features are:

-* Mesh classes with arbitrary per-element attributes, including heavyweight ones that store full mesh topology and lightweight ones designed only for rendering.
+* Polyon mesh classes with arbitrary per-element attributes, including heavyweight ones that store full mesh topology and lightweight ones designed only for rendering.
 * General linear algebra including fixed and dynamic size matrices and vectors.
 For specialized or heavily optimized applications, use something more focused like [Eigen](http://eigen.tuxfamily.org) instead.
 * 2, 3 and N-dimensional geometric primitives, including lines, line segments, rays, triangles (+ ray-triangle and triangle-triangle intersections), balls, axis-aligned boxes, oriented boxes, polygons and spline curves (+ fast spline-fitting to points).
 * An eclectic collection of algorithms, including a fast N-dimensional KD-tree (on points or mesh triangles), shortest paths in graphs, best-fit boxes and ellipsoids, singular value decomposition and PCA, iterative closest point (ICP), symmetry detection, convex hulls, connected components, discrete Laplace-Beltrami operators on meshes, sampling points from meshes, mesh features (curvature, distance histogram, shape diameter, spin image), and some machine learning models.
 * Basic image processing (wrapper for [FreeImage](http://freeimage.sourceforge.net/)).
 * A plugin architecture and included plugins providing easy interfaces to OpenGL, [ARPACK](http://www.caam.rice.edu/software/ARPACK/) and [CSPARSE](http://people.sc.fsu.edu/~jburkardt/c_src/csparse/csparse.html).
-The OpenGL plugin optionally (and easily) compiles with an OSMesa driver to automatically create a headless CPU-only context.
+The OpenGL plugin optionally (and easily) compiles with an [OSMesa](https://www.mesa3d.org/osmesa.html) driver to automatically create a headless CPU-only context.
 * A variety of utility classes for filesystem navigation, serialization, timing, synchronization, hashing, logging, string manipulation/searching, memory allocation, pseudo-random numbers, mathematics (including algebraic roots of polynomials upto degree 4) etc.
 * Several bundled tools for 3D file viewing and annotation (*Browse3D*); offline rendering (*RenderShape*); mesh sampling (*MeshSample*), repair (*MeshFix*), features (*MeshLocalFeatures*, *MeshGlobalFeatures*) and format conversion (*MeshConv*); rigid (*ShapeAlign*) and non-rigid (*Register*) shape registration; k-NN graphs of surface samples (*SampleGraph*), etc.